Virtual ground: Construction

 Thus, as far as the amplifier is working in its linear region (output not saturated, frequencies inside the range of the opamp), the voltage at the inverting input terminal remains constant with respect to the real ground, and independent from the loads to which the output may be connected.

 This property is characterized a "virtual ground".

 Applications

 Voltage is a differential quantity, which appears between two points.
 In order to deal only with a voltage (an electrical potential) of a single point, the second point has to be connected to a reference point (ground).
 Usually, the power supply terminals serve as steady grounds; when the internal points of compound power sources are accessible, they can also serve as real grounds.

-If there are no accessible source internal points, external circuit points having steady voltage with respect to the source terminals can serve as artificial virtual grounds.
+If there are no accessible source internal points, external circuit points with steady voltage relative to the source terminals can serve as artificial virtual grounds.
 Such a point has to have steady potential, which does not vary when a load is attached.